GoogleChrome/developer.chrome.com/site/en/docs/webstore/group-publishers/index.md

 Your dashboard page will show the new group publisher account and the linked Google Group.
 You can [add or remove developers](https://groups.google.com/).

+{% Aside %}
-**Any Chrome Web Store developer who is a member of the linked group can act on behalf of the new publisher account**.
+Any Chrome Web Store developer who is a member of the linked group can act on behalf of the new publisher account.
 For example, they can edit items, publish items, and edit the publisher's display name.
+{% endAside %}

+To maintain security over your items, we recommend that you manage your group in carefully:

+* Create a Google Group for exclusive use as the group publisher; don't use an existing group that you also use for other purposes.
+* Keep the group private using the "Only invited users" option.
+* Minimize the number of members of the group.

 ## Publishing using a group publisher